 Basics of Civic Engagement (CE) Designation

 Faculty can receive individual support from the McCall Center as they explore how to work civic engagement into their course, consider possible partnerships, implement their curriculum, and assess the course.
 Faculty can contact the MCCE director, Stephanie Stokamer to initiate a conversation about their ideas and questions.
+Faculty can also check out our resources on course design, assignments, activities, student readings, and theoretical foundations of civic learning (Box folder, requires PUNet ID) to explore and brainstorm on their own.
 At some point, often, after some time to develop their curriculum further and reach out to necessary partners, faculty can complete a course designation form for CE.
 The designation form is routed via the normal curricular path from departments to school directors to the curriculum committee.
 The CE Faculty Committee, comprised of faculty from across the college, reviews CE course designation proposals.
 The MCCE is available throughout the process to refine the course design or help in other ways.

 Courses that meet the CE Core MUST:

 - Be approved by the Center for Civic Engagement through a proposal process (forms available on the CAS Curricular Changes page)

 - Include the equivalent of one credit’s worth of civic engagement (including direct or indirect service or other forms of civic action, preparatory readings, reflection, orientation at a community site, in-class discussion specific to civic engagement, etc.)